llvm/Polygeist/tools/polymer/README.md

 The final `ninja check-polymer` aims to the unit testing.
 It is possible that there are unresolved tests, but besides them, other tests should pass.

+You can also install Polymer as an [individual, out-of-tree project](docs/INSTALL_INDIVIDUALLY.md).

 ## Basic usage